 - Network issues: An incorrectly configured network can cause problems that hinder connectivity with the App Store and could be the cause of your App Store problems.

-- Apple server downtime: From time to time, Apple upgrades and performs maintenance on their online servers and equipment; this means down time for the App Store.
+- Apple server downtime: From time to time, Apple upgrades and performs maintenance on their online servers and equipment; this means downtime for the App Store.

-Troubleshooting slow app downloads
+How to troubleshoot slow app downloads